tlehikoinen/Arduino/Snake/readme.md

 ##### 1588BS 8x8 LED Matrix
 - Common anode
 - Pinout (Numbers for rows, letters for columns)
 H G 1 A 3 F D 0
 4 6 B C 7 E 5 2

 ##### SN74HC595
-- Shift register controls grounding for columns and can be used to control which LED's are on for a row
+- Shift register controls grounding for columns and is used to control which LED's are on for a row
 - Uno to SN74HC595 connections
     - PB0 - SER
     - PB1 - RCLK